JayArrowz/JaySyiPker/README.md

 rsClient.login();
 ```

-For the `--impl` argument to work please ensure your Component is named. .e.g.
+For the `--impl` argument to work ensure your LoginProvider Component is named. .e.g.

 ```
 @Component("MyLoginProvider")